 Commercial bus lines and rail systems are also available in the area.
 Greyhound Bus Lines provides interstate and intrastate bus service.
 Amtrak provides passenger service from the Orlando region to many cities in the U.S. In addition, it operates trains between New York and South Florida, through Metro Orlando and has two major, full-service freight stations moving goods between north and south Atlantic points on a daily basis.
 Being one of the largest rail network in the eastern United States, CSX Transportation operates and maintains over 2,300 miles of track in Florida.
 Florida Central Railroad (FCEN) operates 68 miles of track and directly serves industries in the Orlando area.
 SunRail, a commuter rail system, runs along existing rail freight tracks in Orange, Seminole, Volusia, and Osceola Counties.
-A current expansion is underway and, upon completion, will make it a 61.5 mile passenger rail system with a total number of 17 stations.
+A current expansion is underway and, upon completion, will make it a 61.5-mile passenger rail system with a total number of 17 stations.
 SunRail currently runs 34 train trips per day.

 Located 50 miles to the east of Orlando is Port Canaveral, the only deep-water, Panamax port between the harbors of Jacksonville and Fort Lauderdale.
-During fiscal year 2022, Port Canaveral reported over 4 million multi-day passenger movement.
+During fiscal year 2023, Port Canaveral reported over 6.78 million multiday passenger movements.
 Port Canaveral is home to some of the finest cruise terminals in the world.
-Seven cruise terminals are in operation, and a total of 6.5 million tons of cargo moved through Port Canaveral's facilities in 2022.
-The Authority continues to expand and improve its cruise and cargo facilities and infrastructure, completing improvements to Cruise Terminal 5 and 8 in fiscal year 2022.
-The improvements to the berth at Cruise Terminal 5 will allow the Authority to handle larger cruise ships.
+Seven cruise terminals are in operation, and more than 7.1 million tons of cargo moved through Port Canaveral's facilities in 2023.
+The Authority continues to expand and improve its cruise and cargo facilities and infrastructure, completing improvements to North Cargo Berths 3 in fiscal year 2023.
+Improvements to North Cargo Bay 4 commenced in fiscal year 2023 to allow the Port Authority to expand its cargo business.
 The Port of Tampa is on Tampa Bay, located 70 miles west of Orlando.
 Largely a bulk commodities port, it is Florida's largest cargo tonnage port.